collaborativebioinformatics/starfishDiscovery/README.md

 Meghana & Russel: In progress.
 Parameterized original R code; testing with Callum's docker example output files.

-## Results

-<Describe how to use it, a use case, or something we found with it>.

-## Future directions
+## Conclusion and next steps

+The streamlined pipeline on snakemake consolidates the modules in the starfish pipeline to identify and annotate mobile genetic elements.
+A docker container has been created for enhanced scalability and reproducibility.
+These transposons are visualized with their genomic context using a R Shiny application.
 Future goals could include the application of Starfish to non-fungal genomes (particularly, mammalian).
 However, there are anticipated challenges of acquiring the appropriate annotation input files and computational time when moving from small fungal to large mammalian genomes.